dwyl/flutter-bloc-tutorial/README.md

 ## 0. Create a new `Flutter` project

+We need to create a brand new `Flutter` project.
-If you want to create a new project, we have created a small guide for you in https://github.com/dwyl/learn-flutter#0-setting-up-a-new-project.
+If you don't know how to do this, we have created a small guide for you in https://github.com/dwyl/learn-flutter#0-setting-up-a-new-project.